oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 5. Review the results.

     - There is a new user added and a user deleted.
 The new user finding is identified as a potential **CRITICAL** risk.
-    - There are user grants modified by the `DS$ADMIN` user.
+    - The grants for the `DS$ADMIN` user were modified.
 This finding is also identified as a potential **CRITICAL** risk.

     ![User Assessment Comparison report](images/ua-comparison-report3.png "User Assessment Comparison report")